Xeus/newslint-server/README.md

 * logging needs to save somewhere
 * celery for scraping a url (install redis where?)
-* test for making sure total is in returned data
 * mobile spacing, header spacing, footer spacing